 Surveillance biopsy

 This is a biopsy carried out at a fixed time point irrespective of other parameters.
-Recommended in:
+Considered in:

 - High immunological risk patients, particularly those with DSA pre-transplant/positive flow (FACS) crossmatch